dhellmann/ansible-znc-on-znc/README.md

   A fuller name than the nick or ident.

+* znc_extra_modules

+  A list of module names to be added to the base server.
+For example, include the "log" module to log all conversations and include "webadmin" to enable the web UI.

 * znc_networks

   The IRC networks to connect to.
 For each network, specify: